 This is a list of free therapy handouts, forms, and worksheets for mental illness/substance use disorders.

-Please repost and share with every therapist you know who would benefit!
+Please repost and share with anyone who might benefit!
 New resources are added on a regular basis.

 here for a list of sites with free therapy worksheets/handouts and here for for a list of printable workbooks, manuals, and self-help guides.

 Find additional free therapy handouts at

 TherapistAid, GetSelfHelpUK, and Taking the Escalator.